The Raven’s Birth

 Ravel always found it intriguing how people state things as if they are fact but still look for confirmation.
 If people want to know something or know if you know something, they should just come out and ask.
 Ravel chose to ignore her obvious pause for confirmation and placed the plate on the floor.

-“Well, a family of owl-bears have been attacking travellers and livestock recently.
-They usually attack at night but recently have started to be more brave and attacking travellers during daylight,” Prynda began to explain.
+“Well, a family of owl-bears have been attacking travelers and livestock recently.
+They usually attack at night but recently have started to be more brave and attacking travelers during daylight,” Prynda began to explain.